Ashoklathwal/Code-for-Interview/README.md

 * Write a function that takes two sorted vectors and returns a single sorted vector.

 ### Trees
+* Algorithms on binary trees.
+Comprises of the following algorithms:
+  Given a node value, finds the node in tree using dfs Pre-order traversal
+  In-order traversal
+  Post-order traversal
+  Checks if tree is a BST
+  Gets the height of the BST
+  Checks if the tree is height balanced
+  Determines the Lowest Common Ancestor (LCA) of two nodes Prints the tree level wise using BFS
+  Prints the average value for each level in tree Determines the in-order successor for a node
 ### Graphs

 ### Other Important Questions :